 Under no circumstance should you operate any engine while sleeping.
-When you are sleeping, you are not able to monitor outside conditions to assure that engine exhaust does not enter into the coach.
+When you are sleeping, you are not able to monitor outside conditions to ensure that engine exhaust does not enter the coach.
 Check the exhaust system frequently for damage.
 If damage is found, do not operate the system.
 Never modify the exhaust system(s) in any way.

-BRK (First Alert) Carbon Monoxide Alarm Operation (Model: CO250RVA)
+BRK First Alert Carbon Monoxide Alarm Quick Start (Model: CO250RVA)